giuntoli-group/nmm-week1/README.md

 * Download the input file to your local and visualize it with [VESTA](https://www.jp-minerals.org/vesta/en/download.html).
 It cannot open Quantum Espresso files by default, so you will need to convert them to a readable format.
 You can use the provided Python script for this.
 Will require installation of [ASE](https://ase-lib.org/about.html) Python package.
 * Download the input file to your local and use an online visualization tool available at https://seekpath.materialscloud.io/ where you can see your structure.
+* There are two versions of XCrySDen available on the cluster, and one may work better than the other.
+You can see both versions by typing module avail xcrysden.
 * Try installing Xcrysden locally (May also run into issues related to pop-up windows)

 1b.
 Visualize Lammps simulations